legenddaniel/provincial-population-canada/README.md

 See the demo on [Github Pages](https://legenddaniel.github.io/provincial-population-canada/)

 This application provides the statistics of population of Canada from 1946 to 2015.
 Both national and provincial population data are included.
-The purpose of this project is to practice <strong>vanilla javascript APIs</strong>, <strong>asynchronous programming</strong> and to exercise <strong>front-end engineering (configurization, modularization, normalization and automation)</strong>.
-In this application the styles are written by css instead of scss or css lib, in a Bootstrap-style OOCSS.
+The purpose of this project is to practice <strong>vanilla Javascript APIs</strong>, <strong>asynchronous programming</strong> and to exercise <strong>front-end engineering (configurization, modularization, normalization and automation)</strong>.
+In this application the styles are written by CSS instead of SCSS or CSS lib, in a Bootstrap-style OOCSS.
 This application is adaptive for various devices and display orientations.

 On the provincial population section (the last page), use mousewheel/touchmove to switch provinces.

 ---

-Tested browsers (lowest versions, stars for experience):
+## Tested browsers (lowest versions, stars for experience):

 - Chrome 80, ☆☆☆☆☆